The 10-day Gujarat Itinerary takes you to historical walks in Vadodara, Bhuj, and Ahmedabad.

 Ahmedabad’s international airport connects to many international airlines.
 And the domestic airport links to Vadodara and Bhuj.
 Only Air India from Delhi and Indigo fly to Vadodara from Bangalore, Chennai, Delhi, Hyderabad, Indore, Kolkata, and Mumbai.

 Bhuj does not have an international airport.
 Only Air India operates domestic flights from major cities to Bhuj.
-Another nearest airport is Kandla, about 45 km, only Spicejet operates flights.
+Another nearest airport is Kandla, about 45 km away, and only Spicejet operates flights.

 Find affordable flights around India on cleartrip.com or makemytrip.com